Lakshan-K/Debunkify-Fake-News-Detector/README.md

 | ------------------------------------------- | ------------------------------------------- |
 | ![Screenshot](URL_TO_IMAGE_1) | ![Screenshot](URL_TO_IMAGE_2) |

 This Fake News Detector is a tool designed to identify and classify fake news articles from legitimate ones.
-It utilizes deep learning techniques to analyze textual data and make predictions.
+It utilizes deep learning techniques and natural language processing to analyze textual data and make predictions.

 ### Built With